-While Crohn's disease can affect people of all ages, it is primarily an illness of the young.
-Most people are diagnosed before reaching 30 years old, but the disease can occur in people in their sixties, seventies or later in life.
+While Crohn's disease can affect people of all ages, it is primarily an condition of the young.
+Most people are diagnosed before reaching 30 years old, but the disease can occur in people in their 60s, 70s or later in life.

 How is Crohn's disease diagnosed?

 A variety of diagnostic procedures and laboratory tests are used to distinguish Crohn's disease from other inflammatory gastrointestinal conditions such as ulcerative colitis.

 First your doctor will review your medical history and examine you.
 A specialist called a gastroenterologist may perform a colonoscopy or sigmoidoscopy to obtain bowel tissue for analysis.
 Other tests your health care provider may recommend include: